blue-smoke-media/BSM/trello-board.md

 - navigation breaking
-  change text size of xl and xxl on drop navigation - done breaking fixed size when smaller screen (nav mobile/tablet) breaking on pages not on index -- just the img? link to index
+  change text size of xl and xxl on drop navigation - done breaking fixed size when smaller screen (nav mobile/tablet) breaking on pages not on index -- img and text link to index breaking on hover

-footer margin left/right (.2em)
+footer margin left/right (.2em) -- done
-footer on all pages
+footer on all pages -- done
 footer contact form breaking overlapping text

 "How Can A Custom Website Design Help My Business?" photo scrolling over nav